Yeast infection symptoms, what causes them, over-the-counter vs prescription treatment, and when to see a provider.

 - Tioconazole (Vagistat-1): A single-dose vaginal ointment applied at bedtime

-When using OTC treatments, complete the full course even if symptoms improve before the medication is finished.
-Stopping early can allow surviving yeast to regrow and cause a recurrence.
-Most women notice symptom improvement within 2 to 3 days, with full resolution by the end of the treatment course.
-If symptoms do not improve within 3 days or have not resolved completely within 7 days, contact a healthcare provider for further evaluation.
+When using OTC treatments, finish the full course even if symptoms improve before the medication is done.
+Stopping early can let surviving yeast regrow and cause a recurrence.
+Most women notice symptoms improving within 2 to 3 days, with full resolution by the end of the treatment course.
+If symptoms do not improve within 3 days, or have not fully resolved within 7 days, contact a healthcare provider.

 When You Need a Prescription